top of page

 Forensic interviews are used to elicit testimony from a witness or suspected victim.
 They are triggered by an outcry, a suspicion, or when authorities believe a child is a material or bystander witness to a matter under investigation.
 Forensic interviews are conducted in both criminal and civil matters.

-Forensic interviews employ careful strategies to maximize the accuracy, clarity, and completeness of children's testimony (while avoiding confirmatory lines of questioning).
-They possess two defining features: First, they are investigative in nature (i.e., they are neutral, fact-finding conversations that inform legal-decision making).
-Second, they are child centered, meaning they are developmentally appropriate and encourage children to tell their story in their own words.
+Forensic interviews employ careful strategies to maximize the accuracy, clarity, and completeness of children's testimony.
+They possess two defining features.
+First, they are investigative in nature (i.e., they are neutral, fact-finding conversations that inform legal-decision making).
+Second, they are child centered, meaning they are developmentally appropriate and encourage children to share their experiences in their own words.

 What Is a Forensic Interview Protocol?

 Strategies for questioning children are packaged in forensic interviewing protocols.
-These protocols are semi-structured and consist of phases each phase is designed to solve a unique conversational problem (e.g., rapport building, narrative practice, raising the topic of concern).
+These protocols are semi-structured and consist of phases.
+Each phase is designed to solve a unique conversational challenge (e.g., rapport building, narrative practice, raising the topic of concern).
 Today, those who question children have an array of protocols to choose from.

 Which protocol is "best?"
 Though some organizations do a better job than others of incorporating evidence-based techniques into their protocol and training, the use of a particular protocol determines neither the quality of an interview, nor the reliability of a child's testimony.
 Much more important is the extent to which a given interview followed best-practices.